August 6-9: San Juan Climaco Mission in Puerto Rico

 The main purpose of this website is to provide news stories and photographs of life in the Eastern American Diocese, as well as information about diocesan parishes, monasteries, and clergy.
 If you would like to contribute photographs or information, please do not hesitate to contact the editors at firstname.lastname@example.org.
 Thank you and may God bless you!

-On February 14, the 36th Sunday after Pentecost and the Forefeast of the Meeting of the Lord, when the Holy Church also commemorates the Holy Martyr Tryphon, Bishop Nicholas of Manhattan celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City.
+On Sunday, September 5, the 11th Sunday after Pentecost and the Leavetaking of the feast of the Dormition of the Most Holy Theotokos, Bishop Nicholas of Manhattan celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City.

 "Quick to Hear" Women's Monastic Community